 Cabinet & Furniture Making student Kolin Schmidt CF '21 shows us around his home shop in Iowa, which his grandfather built in the late 1960s for his own hobby woodworking projects.
 Kolin got creative to keep woodworking when our building closed, carving spoons in his Boston apartment before deciding to head back home to Iowa, where he could take on more extensive projects.
 He explains that even though the shop has a few quirks and drawbacks, it's been a great space for him to get work done.

-First-year Violin Making & Repair student Ada Schenck shows us around the home shop she's set up at her parents' farm in Vermont.
-She took over some space in her dad's woodworking shop - with plenty of tools to help her keep working.
-The views are pretty gorgeous too.
+First-year Violin Making & Repair student Ada Schenck VM '22 shows us around the home shop she's set up at her parents' farm in Vermont.
+She took over some space in her dad's woodworking shop, with plenty of tools to help her keep working – an the views are pretty gorgeous too.